marinamurads/la-fires-relief-resources/README.md

 # LA Fires Relief Resources
 [LIVE PROJECT](https://la-fires-resources-mms-5fb41093.koyeb.app/).

 This web application provides a platform to locate and search for donation centers, volunteer opportunities, and essential aid during and after the recent LA fires.
-The app loads donation center information from a pre-processed JSON file, displaying key details such as location, types of aid needed, dates, and contact information.
-Users can search for specific resources or volunteer needs, and the application dynamically filters the data based on user input.
+The app loads up-to-date information from a Google Sheet mantained by Mutual Aid Los Angeles Network, displaying key details such as location, types of aid needed, dates, contact information, and etc. Users can search for specific resources or volunteer needs, and the application dynamically filters the data based on user input.

 ## Features:
 - **Search Functionality**: Allows users to search for donation centers by items needed or volunteer opportunities.
-- **Updated Data**: Loads and displays up-to-date information from a pre-processed JSON file.
+- **Updated Data**: Loads and displays live up-to-date information.
 - **Responsive Design**: The app is mobile-friendly, ensuring ease of access for users on all devices.

 ## Technologies Used: